Generic name: topiramate [ toe-PYRE-a-mate ]

 Brand names: Eprontia, Qudexy XR Sprinkle, Topamax, Topamax Sprinkle, Topiramate ER (Eqv-Qudexy XR), Trokendi XR, Topiragen

 Dosage forms: oral capsule (15 mg; 25 mg), oral capsule, extended release (100 mg; 150 mg; 200 mg; 25 mg; 50 mg), oral solution (25 mg/mL), oral tablet (100 mg; 200 mg; 25 mg; 50 mg)

 What is topiramate?

 Topiramate is a seizure medicine, also called an anticonvulsant.
 Topiramate is used to treat certain types of seizures in adults and children who are at least 2 years old.
 Trokendi XR is for use in adults and children who are at least 6 years old.

 Some brands of topiramate are also used to prevent migraine headaches in adults and teenagers who are at least 12 years old.
 These medicines will only prevent migraine headaches or reduce the number of attacks, but will not treat a headache that has already begun.

 Topiramate may also be used for purposes not listed in this medication guide.

 Topiramate may cause vision problems that can be permanent if not treated quickly.
 Call your doctor right away if you have a sudden decrease in vision.

-Topiramate can decrease sweating and may cause life-threatening dehydration (especially in children).
-Avoid becoming overheated or dehydrated.
+Topiramate can increase body temperature and decrease sweating, which may lead to life-threatening dehydration.
 Tell your doctor if you have decreased sweating, high fever, and hot dry skin.